a3X3k/Haskell/README.md

 extractUpper string = [ i | i <- string, isUpper i]
 ```

-### Define a function that will capitalize the first letter of a String and return the entire String
+### Capitalize the first letter of a String and return the entire String

 ```py
 caps :: String -> String